 Websites about Boutique Hotels

-There are a handful of blogs that features boutique hotels that they stayed at, and other publications such as Telegraph and Conde Nast give a more extensive review and critic of these hotels.
+There are a handful of blogs that features boutique hotels that they stayed at.
+And also other publications such as Telegraph and Conde Nast give a more extensive review and critic of these hotels.

 Other great websites about Boutique Hotels are: